 Dressed to the Nines -- Fantastic Costume Exhibition. . .
 Old Government House.
 March 1st - June 1st.
 "Miss Fisher's Murder Mysteries".
 As seen on ABC1.
 This is one exhibition you won't want to miss.

 Old Government House Ghost Nights. . . walk with the tormented, the unhappy and the revengeful on the 3rd Friday -- February through November.
-(Ghosts take a break at Christmastime) See our Blog ...http://parramattaguide.com/blog.html
+(Ghosts take a break at Christmastime) See our Blog... http://parramattaguide.com/blog.html?start=2

-2014 Parramatta Guide can be found in shops & cafes around Parramatta.
-The 2014 edition is due out in late November.
+2014 Parramatta Guide can be found in shops & cafes around Parramatta and in our Parramatta City Libraries.

 Parramatta and Harris Park appear to the casual observer to be in a state of transition – an evolutionary period where progress is imprecise but definitely 'on the move'.
 Construction appears to surge upward – towering and proud – into the blue sky over Macquarie and George Streets and along the riverfront on Church Street at Lennox Bridge.

 Still, with some effort we can glimpse the numerous historic towers or church steeples around the city and are pleasantly surprised by the colourful renovations of Darcy Street and the Connections Arcade at Town Hall (see map).
 Hip artists and trendy designers from the Parramatta Pop Up program sit side by side with commercial ventures.

 On Farmer's Market day, tent-covered stalls line Town Hall piazza with fresh and colourful produce from neighbouring Hawkesbury farms.
 Riverside Theatre, pulling from Sydney's performance scene, nourishes our souls throughout the chilly months.
 But with the arrival of spring, outdoor activities – many sponsored by Parramatta Council – come at us, fast and furious.